 Mr. Patsy's Employment Agreement.
 The Company has entered into an employment agreement with Mr. Patsy, the Company's Chief Executive Officer.
-The agreement covers the period February 1, 2007 through January 31, 2008, with provisions for automatic annual renewals and contains the provisions described below and other usual and customary provisions found in executive employment agreements.
-The agreement provides that he will serve as the Company's President and/or Chief Executive Officer throughout the term of the agreement, his base salary will be \$244,519, subject to annual adjustment at the discretion of the Compensation Committee, which adjustment has not been determined for 2007.
+The agreement covers the period February 1, 2008 through January 31, 2009, with provisions for automatic annual renewals and contains the provisions described below and other usual and customary provisions found in executive employment agreements.
+The agreement provides that he will serve as the Company's President and/or Chief Executive Officer throughout the term of the agreement, his base salary will be \$263,200, in 2008, subject to annual adjustment thereafter at the discretion of the Compensation Committee.
 If his employment is terminated for reasons other than Good Cause, Death or Disability, he will receive severance equal to twelve months total compensation, including base compensation and the higher of the Non-equity Incentive Plan Awards paid in the prior year or earned in the current fiscal year to date all of which shall be paid within 90 days following termination.
 He is also eligible to receive without cost all employee benefits including Health Care to the same extent and at the same levels as other executives are then participating for a period of two years from the date of termination.
-The current estimated annual cost of these employee benefits is \$28,556, and the total cost to the Company upon termination in such events would be \$325,175 based upon his Base Salary and Non-Equity Incentive Compensation in 2006.
+The current estimated annual cost of these employee benefits is \$25,973, and the total cost to the Company upon termination in such events would be \$384,945 based upon his Base Salary and Non-Equity Incentive Compensation in 2008.
 He will be subject to a non-compete provision for a period of one year following termination of employment, which period may be extended for an additional year at the discretion of the Company upon payment of additional severance equal in amount to the first severance payment.